Why Your Posture Holds Your Feelings Hostage

 Flight – urgency, fear, anxiety, restlessness, hold breath or rapid, shallow breathing, arousal in limbs – tremble shaking, urge to flee, cortisol, etc.

-3) Dorsal Vagal (DV) branch of the parasympathetic nervous systems conserves energy and stimulates automatic at rest activities.
-In defense mode, this system shuts down and freezes (tonic immobility), if FF was unsuccessful because FF eventually exhausts us.
+3) Dorsal Vagal (DV) branch of the Parasympathetic Nervous System conserves energy and stimulates automatic at rest activities.
+In defense mode, this system shuts down and we experience the freeze response (immobility), if FF was unsuccessful because FF eventually exhausts us.
 It results in paralysis, hiding, disappearing, numbing, low oxygen, dissociation, shock, panic, overwhelm.
 Face becomes pallid, breath is shallow, pupils become small, and muscles flaccid lacking tone.

 Vagal communication is coming 80% from the gut (Enteric Nervous System), to the brain so when the gut shuts down, the brain knows something is wrong.
 The heart, lungs and all organs slow down and the person often dissociates.
 (Note that the DV has rest and digest at one end of it, and freeze at the other.)